Omnigraph Morse Code Instruction Device

 The Omnigraph model shown here consists of a variable speed spring-powered motor and a stack of aluminum disks which have patterns of dots and dashes "encoded" in their serrated edges.
 As the motor runs, the disks rotate, a "finger" on a leaf spring follows the pattern on the disks, and operates a set of contacts.

-There were deluxe models that had electric motors, and some that were hand cranked.
-Some had telegraph sounders and keys mounted on the board.
-A number of different sets of disks were available, and they could be had either in Continental or American Morse code variants.
+There were deluxe models that had electric motors, and some very cheap ones that were hand cranked.
+Some had keys mounted on the board, and either a sounder or buzzer.
+Many different sets of disks were available, and they could be had either in Continental or American Morse code variants.

-Extending outward from beneath the stack of disks are five metal rods.
-As the stack rotates, each of these rods moves beneath a star wheel.
-As each rod goes by, it rotates the wheel by a fraction of a turn.
-A set of gears transfers this motion to a heart-shaped cam, which moves the contact finger up and down to sample each of the 15 disks.
+Extending outward from beneath the stack of disks are five metal rods which they called "message levers".
+As the stack rotates, each of these levers move beneath a star wheel.
+As each lever goes by, it rotates the wheel by a fraction of a turn.
+A set of gears transfers this motion to a heart-shaped cam, which moves the contact finger up and down to sample another disk.
 The stack of disks turns counter-clockwise, when viewed from above.
-In the above picture, the rod at the right is just about to rotate the star wheel as it moves toward the back.
-The rod in the foreground will be the next to act as it moves to the right.

 The sequencing can also be altered by stacking the disks in different orders, and in different orientations with respect to each other.
 And, of course, there were alternate sets of disks that could be used.